MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 | AWS S3 | Secondary ingestion path | Represents a second source system feeding the same lakehouse, distinct from the live OLTP path.
 Built and scheduled. |
 | GitHub Actions | CI | Runs dbt tests on every push, blocks merge on failure.
 Scoped as next phase, not yet built. |

-## Important: ingestion pattern is not Pure CDC
+## Important: ingestion pattern is not CDC

 Databricks Free Edition is serverless-only.
 True CDC through Lakeflow Connect's PostgreSQL connector requires a continuous classic-compute gateway to consume the write-ahead log through logical replication, and Free Edition cannot provision that gateway.